csett86/webpasswd/README.md

 ## Security notes

 - The process runs as **root** (UID 0) because `pam_unix` only uses its direct shadow-file code path when the caller is root.
-The systemd unit mitigates this by restricting the Linux capability bounding set to the three capabilities PAM actually needs (`CAP_DAC_READ_SEARCH`, `CAP_DAC_OVERRIDE`, `CAP_AUDIT_WRITE`) and enabling `NoNewPrivileges=true`, preventing the process from ever acquiring capabilities outside that set.
+If you are not comfortable with this, dont use this software.
 - Rate limiting is per-IP and in-memory; it resets on restart.
 - Passwords are never logged.
 - `html/template` is used to auto-escape all output (XSS protection).